Cow & Calf Rocks picture credit: TJ Blackwell wikipedia creative commons

 Ilkley is home to a famous Toy Museum.
 It has a collection of toys that dates from 350c to the modern era.

-Each year Ilkley hosts The Ilkley Literature Festival.
-It is England’s oldest and biggest literary festival.
-The 2014 festival takes place between the 3rd and 19th of October.
+The Ilkley Literature Festival is England’s oldest and biggest literary festival.

 Ilkley Golf Club is one of the oldest in Yorkshire.
-Colin Montgomery practiced there for many years.
+Colin Montgomery practised there for many years.

 Ilkley is twinned with Coutances in France.